-If the client is DOS from the shelter, they can contact CAAP during normal business hours to request for a placement in a different shelter.
-If the client has a DOS in all of the CAAP designated shelters, please refer the client to Guest Placement using the process detailed in 97-11.1 Shelter Reservation Process.
+If the client is DOS from the shelter after 2 pm or during CAAPs non business hours, client should be referred to the Resource Center and contact CAAP the following work day for a new Shelter Placement.
+If the client is DOS from the shelter during CAAPs business hours, but before 2 pm, the client should contact CAAP for a new shelter reservation.
 The client has the right to appeal the DOS decision through shelter grievance process with the specific shelter.